pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/contact/index.md

 {{% alert title="Note" color="warning" %}}
 I'm sorry I cannot spend enough time to reply for all mails since I'm receiving a lot mails.<br />
-GitHub or Google Groups are suitable place to post it unless you have a private question.
+GitHub is suitable place to post it unless you have a private question.
 {{% /alert %}}